hust-diangroup/LabelMark/README.md

 # LabelMark
 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*
-A Label Mark tool using for deep learning
+A Label Mark tool using for deep learning or machine learning
 ## Photo Mark
 - Select floder and read all the files
 - Pick one photo from the preview